raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 before closing a connection.
 A client MAY close a connection at any time, at the client’s discretion, if it has no further need for the connection at that time.

+## Connection Sharing {#sharing}

+A client that supports Session Signaling SHOULD NOT make multiple connections to the same DNS server.

+A single server may support DNS Updates {{!RFC2136}} and/or DNS Push Notifications {{?I-D.ietf-dnssd-push}} for one or more DNS zones.
+When a client discovers that the DNS Update server and/or DNS Push Notification server for several different names (including names that fall within different zones) is the same target hostname and port, the client SHOULD use a single shared connection for all relevant operations on those names.
+A client SHOULD NOT open multiple connections to the same target host and port just because the names being updated and/or queried are different or happen to fall within different zones.
+This is to reduce unnecessary connection load on the DNS server.

+For the purposes here, the determination of "same server" is made by comparing the target hostname and port of the DNS server (as indicated in the "_dns‑update‑tls._tcp.&lt;zone&gt;" SRV record or "_dns‑push‑tls._tcp.&lt;zone&gt;" SRV record), not the IP address(es) that the target hostname resolves to.
+If two different target hostnames happen to resolve to the same IP address(es), then the client SHOULD NOT recognize these as the "same server" for the purposes of using a single shared connection to that server.
+If an administrator wishes to use a single server for multiple zones and/or multiple roles (e.g., both DNS Updates and DNS Push Notifications), and wishes to have clients use a single shared connection for operations on that server, then the administrator MUST use the same target hostname in the appropriate SRV records.

+However, server implementers and operators should be aware that even when the same target hostname is correctly used, this connection sharing may not be possible in all cases.
+A single client device may be home to multiple independent client software instances that don't coordinate with each other, so a DNS server MUST be prepared to accept multiple connections from different source ports on the same client IP address.
+This is undesirable from an efficiency standpoint, but it may be unavoidable in some situations, so a DNS server MUST be prepared to accept multiple connections from the same client IP address.

+Independent client devices behind the same NAT gateway will also typically appear to the DNS server to be different source ports on the same client IP address.

+Clients and servers SHOULD silently ignore unrecognized messages (both requests and responses) over the connection.
+This allows for backwards compatibility with future enhancements.

 ## Message Format {#format}

 A Session Signaling message begins with the